 Factor XIIIa Expression in Normal and Pathological Skin

-FXIIIa is a blood and intracellularly produced coagulation factor, which is widely expressed in variety of cell types.
+FXIIIa is a blood and intracellularly produced coagulation factor, which is widely expressed in a variety of cell types.
 It is believed to be vital in the final stages of the clotting cascade and is also important in wound healing and repair mechanisms.
 It also has a role in angiogenesis in embryo implantation.
-In normal skin it is widely expressed in cells termed dermal dendrocytes, which are derived from a monocyte/macrophage or fibroblastic cell lineage.
+In normal skin, it is widely expressed in cells termed dermal dendrocytes, which are derived from a monocyte/macrophage or fibroblastic cell lineage.
 The cells are located predominantly in the papillary dermis at the dermo-epidermal junction, also in association with skin appendages, but normally not within the epidermis.
-Elevated numbers of FXIIIa positive cells can be found in a host of cutaneous inflammatory conditions including lichen planus and psoriasis.
-In tumour pathology its main application is to help distinguish immunophenotypic differences between dermatofibromas (DF) and a host of other fibrohistiocytic entities, most notably dermatofibrosarcoma protuberans (DFSP).
+Elevated numbers of FXIIIa positive cells can be found in a host of cutaneous inflammatory conditions, including lichen planus and psoriasis.
+In tumor pathology, its main application is to help distinguish immunophenotypic differences between dermatofibromas (DF) and a host of other fibrohistiocytic entities, most notably dermatofibrosarcoma protuberans (DFSP).